M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 <h2>Route traffic to the firewall</h2>

-Firewall is in place with policies that enforce your organizations security requirements, you need to route your network traffic to the firewall subnet so it can filter and inspect the traffic.
+I need to route network traffic to the firewall subnet so it can filter and inspect the traffic.
 Route tables provide control over the routing of network traffic to and from the web application.
 Network Traffic is subject to the firewall rules when you route your network traffic to the firewall as the subnet default gateway.

 To-do list:
 - Create and configure a [route table](https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table)
 - Link a [route table to a subnet](https://learn.microsoft.com/pt-br/azure/virtual-network/tutorial-create-route-table-portal#associate-a-route-table-to-a-subnet)

-Create a route table named app-vnet-firewall-rt in the RG1 resource group using the East US region.
+Creating a route table named app-vnet-firewall-rt in the RG1 resource group using the East US region.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/d9f5df9a-4971-4eae-80a9-13477e2e3db4)

-Associate the app-vnet-firewall-rt route table to the frontend and backend subnets in app-vnet.
+Associating the app-vnet-firewall-rt route table to the frontend and backend subnets in app-vnet.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/52fd1ff7-795a-460a-b1ca-b5af036fd9d8)

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/cd993ba1-f3f5-4d1d-85bf-c96043e450d8)

-Create a route in the app-vnet-firewall-rt named outbound-firewall with address prefix 0.0.0.0/0 and Next hop type Virtual Appliance.
-Use the private IP address of the firewall for the Next hop address.
+Creating a route in the app-vnet-firewall-rt named outbound-firewall with address prefix 0.0.0.0/0 and Next hop type Virtual Appliance.
+Using the private IP address of the firewall for the Next hop address.

 private IP addr of the firewall
 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/b0892bb4-88cc-440f-adb6-0a91b5b0c27f)